Informfully/Documentation/docs/source/index.rst

 .. note::

-    There are two different ways of that you can use Informfully:
+    There are two different ways that you can use Informfully:
     1) Use the front end and back end deployed by the University of Zurich or
     2) Deploy the whole application on your own.
     The upcoming tutorial focuses on the self-hosted deployment of Informfully.